vinceniko/3D-Scene-Renderer/README.md

 * The mouse controls are identical to the Free Camera except now the camera moves along a sphere.

 Note: Orthographic projection for the trackball camera has an additional zoom feature using the scroll wheel that just scales the view.

+# Credits

+* Much of the project was built with [LearnOpenGL](https://learnopengl.com/) as reference.
+* Other sources credited where applicable in source code.